 4th grade: California’s water- Make a California rainfall map and learn how water is collected and transported around the state through aqueducts.
 Brainstorm ideas on how to conserve water.
 Take home a shower timer.

 5th grade: Our local water- 1.5 hour field trip to a local well.
 Most wells are within walking distance or a short drive from the school.
 Students learn about groundwater supplies and the waterworks.
 Take home an inflatable globe ball and Our Water Works in Santa Cruz County Activity Book about our Local Water Resources.

 6th grade - 8th grade: Getting groundwater- Students pump water from the aquifer model to learn about groundwater and how we get it and clean it.
 Perfect for Earth Science classes.
 Learn how to calculate flow and volume from the tap to understand how much water we use and how to use less.
 Take home a water conservation ruler or sponge.

 High School presentations: Our local water supply and demand- 1 hour presentations on balancing water supply and demand in Santa Cruz County, planning for the future water needs, supplemental water supply and conservation.
+Ask about our Advanced Water Purification educational mobile exhibit.
 Perfect for Global Issues, Environmental Studies and Economic classes.
 Take home magnets and Careers in the Water Industry pamphlets.

 Contact: Vai Campbell at Soquel Creek Water District to request free water education resources or to schedule a presentation or field trip.
 Call 475-8501 ext.
 142 or e-mail: firstname.lastname@example.org